frienddl-io/frienddl.io-chromium/README.md

 [![](https://img.shields.io/chrome-web-store/v/bmadghlcpopfbnfcpmicdoafognfbhmm?color=6778C6)](https://github.com/frienddl-io/frienddl.io-chrome/releases)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/frienddl-io/frienddl.io-chrome/blob/main/LICENSE.md)

 frienddl.io is a browser extension for [skribbl.io](https://skribbl.io/), a free online multiplayer drawing & guessing game.
-It aims to make playing more enjoyable by helping friends find each other in public lobbies and to keep track of scores.
+It aims to make playing more enjoyable by keeping track of your scores.

-Download it now for [Chromium browsers](https://chrome.google.com/webstore/detail/frienddlio/bmadghlcpopfbnfcpmicdoafognfbhmm) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/frienddlio/)!
+Download it now for [Chromium browsers](https://chrome.google.com/webstore/detail/frienddlio/bmadghlcpopfbnfcpmicdoafognfbhmm)!

 This is the codebase for the Chromium version, but the goal is for all versions to have nearly identical code and feature parity.